#

 Run

-to Preview the Changes:- Run
+terraform planto Preview the Changes:- Run

-to review the resources that will be created for both the development and production environments:terraform plan
+terraform planto review the resources that will be created for both the development and production environments:terraform plan - Verify that the output includes the virtual network and subnet resources for both

 - Run